abudri/Docker/README.md

 If you installed Docker on either a Mac or Windows you should automatically have Docker Compose installed.
 If you are on a Linux machine check [here](https://github.com/docker/compose/releases) for installation instructions.

+**Other Synopsis of Docker Compose:**

+Docker compose is also an orchestration tool for docker.
+It allows you to easily manage multiple containers dependent on each other within one docker host via `docker-compose` CLI.
+You use a YAML file to configure all the containers.
+With one command you can start all containers in the correct order and set up networking between them.
+[Here](https://docs.docker.com/compose/reference/overview/) is the reference.

 ### Compose Features

 The most important features of Docker Compose are: